alinainch/alinainch/README.md

 🔭 I’m currently working on a client's portfolio site.

-🌱 I’m currently learning React.js
+🌱 I’m currently learning React

 📫 How to reach me alinainchaustegui@gmail.com